FusionAuth/fusionauth-site/site/_posts/2020-04-15-whats-new-in-oauth-2-1.md

 Don’t panic.

 As mentioned above, the discussion process around this specification is ongoing.
-A draft RFC was posted to the IETF mailing list in mid March.
-As of the time of writing, the revision and discussion is still actively occurring.
+A draft RFC was posted to the IETF mailing list in mid-March.
+As of the time of writing, the revision and discussion are still actively occurring.

 You may ask, when will it be available?
 The short answer is "no one knows".